Chadhava: The Significance of Offerings During Navratri

 Location: Jawala Ji Temple Road, Jawalamukhi, Himachal Pradesh, 176031

 Ujjain, one of Hinduism's seven holy cities, is home to the Maha Kali Devi Temple.
-Navratri here is a fusion of tradition and devotion, with the temple resonating with mantra recitations and the harmonious sounds of bhajans.
+Navratri here is a fusion of tradition and devotion.
+The temple resonates with mantra recitations and the harmonious sounds of bhajans.
 Devotees are enveloped in the divine energy of Goddess Kali.

 Location: 1 Gadkalika Mandir, near Sthirman Ganesh, Ujjain, Madhya Pradesh, 456006